n0tn1w/Object-Oriented-Programming/README.md

-Is this the beginning or the end?
+Is this the end or the beginning?